 In addition to the graphical user interface, the Importer/Exporter also offers a command line interface (CLI).
-The CLI allows a user to run the Importer/Exporter from the command line (or a shell script) and to easily embed it in batch processing workflows and third party applications.
+The CLI allows a user to run the Importer/Exporter from the command line (or a shell script) and to easily embed it in batch processing workflows and third-party applications.

 To use the CLI, you first need to start a shell environment offered by the operating system of your choice.
 The general command to run the Importer/Exporter from a shell environment (or a shell script) is shown below.
+If required, please replace the version number in the file name with your current version.

 '''

-java -jar lib/3dcitydb-impexp.jar [-options]
+java -jar lib/impexp-client-4.0.0.jar [-options]

 '''

 This command consists of two parts.
-The first parts executes the Java Virtual Machine (JVM) through the java command.
-The -jar argument of the JVM is used to denote the path to the Importer/Exporter JAR file 3dcitydb-impexp.jar to be executed.
-After the JAR filename, you have to provide additional program arguments to trigger a specific operation of the Importer/Exporter.
+The first part executes the Java Virtual Machine (JVM) through the java command.
+The -jar argument of the JVM is used to denote the path to the Importer/Exporter JAR file impexp-client-4.0.0.jar to be executed.
+After the JAR filename, you must provide additional program arguments to trigger a specific operation of the Importer/Exporter.

 Note: The above command assumes that you have first changed directory to the directory where the Importer/Exporter is installed.
-Otherwise, you have to provide the full path to the 3dcitydb-impexp.jar file.
+Otherwise, you must provide the full path to the impexp-client-4.0.0.jar file.

 You may add any further JVM arguments to the above command that you think are required in your environment.
-It is recommended to at least increase the maximum available heap space using the -Xmx argument.
-For instance, use java -Xmx 1024m to allow 1GB of your main memory to be used by the Importer/Exporter.
+It is recommended to at least start the JVM with a minimum amount of main memory using the -Xms argument.
+For instance, use java -Xms lg to use 1 GB of your main memory for the Importer/Exporter.

-In order to get a list of program arguments offered by the Importer/Exporter, use the -help flag and issue the following command:
+To get a list of program arguments offered by the Importer/Exporter, use the -help flag and issue the following command:

-java -jar lib/3dcitydb-impexp.jar -help
+java -jar lib/impexp-client-4.0.0.jar -help